 Blood Signal Supression

 Quantitative myocardial tissue characterization is a newer yet crucial technology in cardiac MRI.
 It provides quantitative insights in myocardial tissue composition in numerous cardiac diseases.
 The technique provides greater diagnostic and prognostic capabilities, with greater repeatability, and has shown clinical value in diagnosing numerous cardiomyopathies.
 However, the high signal from blood pools adjacent to the myocardium corrupts these measurements due to partial voluming effects, and this corruption requires careful expert evaluation of the maps to read the results.
-In addition, partial-voluming effects reduce the tool’s applicability to the mid-myocardium and/or subjects with thin myocardia.
+In addition, partial-voluming effects restricts the tool’s applicability to the mid-myocardium and reduces its applicability to subjects with thin myocardia.
 This newly-developed black-blood quantitative imaging sequence, when applied to myocardial T1 mapping, completely suppresses the blood signal and therefore improves quantitative characterization of the heart.
 Furthermore, the results show improved inter- and intra-observer reproducibility for data analysis.